German bonds supported by coronavirus unease, dire economic data

 While yields on high-rated bonds in Germany held lower after the data, peripheral bond yields and their spreads over euro zone benchmark issuer Germany came under some pressure.
 "Certainly from the price action we can see the market wasn’t expecting the data to be quite this bad, although for now the reaction has been localised to Italy," said Peter McCallum, rates strategist at Mizuho.

-Germany's 10-year bond yield was down a basis point at -0.44%, holding well below highs hit last month at -0.14%.
+Germany's 10-year bond yield was unchanged in late trade at -0.44%, holding well below highs hit last month at -0.14%.
 "With regard to Bunds, the ECB's depo rate increasingly appears to be acting as a floor for the 10-year yield and the central bank’s ample bond purchases are effectively capping it," analysts at UniCredit said in a note, referring to the European Central Bank's -0.50% deposit rate.

 "Key rate cuts, QE (quantitative easing), fiscal packages and an express slowdown in economic activity should all be largely absorbed by core bond markets by now."
-A key market gauge of euro zone inflation expectations rose above 1% for the first time in almost a month.
+A key market gauge of euro zone inflation expectations rose above 1% for the first time in almost a month, but fell to around 0.97% in later trading.

-Monthly U.S. non-farm payrolls data due later in the day was in focus although the numbers will not fully reflect the carnage being inflicted by the virus outbreak, analysts said.
+Data in the United States was also dire, with the economy ending an historic 113 straight months of employment growth as employers slashed 701,000 jobs last month.
+Even that will not fully reflect the carnage being inflicted by the virus outbreak, analysts said.
 Markets were also focused on what action the euro zone will take next to buffer economies from the pandemic.

 Euro zone states that need aid from the bloc's bailout fund to tackle the outbreak should get it quickly but first receive visits from officials proposing policies like during the euro zone crisis, Germany's finance minister said on Friday.